marcelaulloa/sunshine_europe/README.md

 - A folder called spark with processed data
 - A folder called spark_sources with the sources files processed.
 Bicket: `project id + '-temp-mage-bucket'`
-- Should be empty it was only temeporaly used by the spark cluster to save the data to bigquery.
+- Should be empty it was only temporarily used by the spark cluster to save the data to BigQuery.

 On BigQuery:
 - A dataset called: `sunshine_eu_dataset`